Rashidi Shedu set date for return to the touchline after a successful surgery | Goal.com

-Experienced tactician Rashidi Shedu wants to return to active coaching after successful ankle surgery.
+Experienced tactician Rashidi Shedu wants to return to active coaching after a successful ankle surgery.

-The former Bandari coach has set at least June 2019 as the earliest date he can return to active coaching.
+The former Bandari coach has set at least June 2019 as the earliest time he can return to active coaching.

-Shedu went through an operation on his left ankle four months ago and with a positive recovery process, the former KCB coach can’t wait to return to the touchline.
+Shedu went through an operation on his left ankle four months ago and with a positive recovery process, the coach can’t wait to return to the touchline.

 “This is the fourth month since I went through the surgery and so far so good.
 By the end of this month (February), they will remove the cast and after that, around April I will be back on my two feet.